kohli716/microservice-bank-architecture/README.md

 ## 🙏 Credits

-This project is built upon the foundational work of [**kartik1502**](#) and their amazing contributions.
+This project was originally created by [Karthik Kulkarni](https://github.com/kartik1502) and has been modified by me.
 All credit for the core ideas and structure belongs to them.

 <h2>🤝 Contribution</h2>